Rusutsu Resort Japan

 The Rusutsu Resort is a bazaar place that displays classical Japanese kitsch.
 As you enter the Rusutsu Resort Hotel you are faced with a bizarre singing tree, an antique merry-go-round, and many other features akin to Disneyland.
 The hotel also has dancing bears, a wave pool and games arcades.
 There is also a kids’ snow park with tubing, snow biking and other fun activities.

 The resort comes complete with an outdoor amusement park with roller-coasters and a ferris wheel, but this is only open during summer!

 Food and Nightlife

-Rusutsu Japan has a number of small traditional Japanese restaurants near the base of the mountain as well as resort restaurants, so there is no shortage of dining options.
-Conversely, the nightlife options are somewhat lacking.
+The Rusutsu hotels have an array of restaurants, and there are also various small traditional Japanese restaurants near the base of the mountain, so there is no shortage of dining options.
+Conversely, the nightlife options are somewhat lacking with only a few quiet bars.
 Rusutsu is certainly nothing like Niseko Hirafu!
-There is a sports bar at Rusutsu Resort although it's not open for après drinks.
 The best fun may be whatever you can make yourself with your duty free alcohol!

 Summary of Pros and Cons